 The exception would allow for a pedestrian crossing and access to the northeast portion of the parcel.
 The animal keeping area will require a manure management plan to avoid impacts to the riparian corridor.
-The construction of drainage improvements, including a weir, will maintain downstream flow levels at pre-development levels through the upgraded culvert, preventingdownstream impacts.
+The construction of drainage improvements, including a weir, will maintain downstream flow levels at pre-development levels through the upgraded culvert, preventing downstream impacts.

-4. That the granting of the exception, in the Coastal Zone, will not reduce or adversely impact the riparian corridor, and there is no feasible less environmentally damaging alternative; and

-The proposed project is located outside d the Coastal Zone.

-5. That the granting of the exception is in accordance with the purpose of this chapter, and with the objectives of the General Plan and elements thereof, and the Local Coastal Program Land Use Plan."
+- 4. That the granting of the exception, in the Coastal Zone, will not reduce or adversely impact the riparian corridor, and there is no feasible less environmentally damaging alternative; and - The proposed project is located outside of the Coastal Zone. - 5.
+That the granting of the exception is in accordance with the purpose of this chapter, and with the objectives of the General Plan and elements thereof, and the Local Coastal Program Land Use Plan."

-The riparian exception would be consistent with the General Plan and Zone with the proposed General Plan amendment and Zone change proposed under the project.
-The Riparian Exception conditions will be incorporated into the PUD that is being proposed as part d this project,
+The riparian exception would be consistent with the General Plan amendment and zone change proposed under the project.
+The Riparian Exception conditions will be incorporated into the PUD that is being proposed as part of this project.